 The brainchild of one of Nike’s most legendary designers, the OG Air Max silo by Hatfield boasted the first visible Air unit, showing the unique cushioning system in action.
 Layered material to the sidewalls added to the already impressive aesthetic and ensured that the aptly named Air Max 1 would never be forgotten.
 And this has proven to be true, with the design making waves decades after its release with a retro model.

 Air Max 90

 In 1990, Nike dropped yet another pair of Air Max runners, ones that would be loved by athletes and sneakerheads alike.
 These new kicks were known as the Air Max III until the year 2000, when they adopted a name reflective of the era in which they were created.
 The influence of the ’90s can be seen in its thick heel, whose exaggerated features give a bold and chunky look.

-When the 90s reached their midway point, Sergio Lozano decided to switch up the shoe game.
-Sergio based the 95 on the human anatomy, with the midsole being the spine, the layered side panels being muscle fibres, and the laces being the ribs.
-The first Air Max sneaker to utilise two Air units, the 95 also had a unique curvature which gave the wearer the most responsive feel to do.
-Constantly retro’d and redesigned, it remains one of Nike’s most popular silos!
+When the ’90s reached their midway point, another Nike employee, Sergio Lozano, decided to switch up the shoe game, basing the 95 on the human anatomy.
+The midsole was the spine, the layered side panels muscle fibres, and the laces ribs.
+This was the first Air Max sneaker to use two Air units, and it’s no surprise that it remains one of the brand’s most sought-after silos.

-Refusing to rest on the silos of the 90s, Nike went big in 2018 with the release of the Air Max 270.
-Taking inspo from nostalgic models such as the 180 and 93, the 270 blends together retro style with future tech for a standout look and unbeatable performance.
-The kick features the tallest Air unit to date, measuring 32mm for maximum cushioning.
-Available with a mesh or flyknit upper, the 270 is the future of Air Max!
+The 2018 release of the 270 refused to rest on the silos of recent generations, taking inspiration from models such as the 180 and 93 and blending retro style with future tech.
+This produced a standout something unique—a retro-meets-future kick featuring the tallest Air unit to date, measuring 32 mm.
+Available with a mesh or Flyknit upper, the 270 marked yet another turning point in the history of Air Max.